PowerShell Cmdlets for Environment Configuration

 Set-CUAPIToken

-Stores an API token in a profile you define.
-This token is only readable by the defined user, and is securely encrypted (Base64-encoded) using DPAPI and saved under %appdata%\ControlUp\.cuapi.
+Stores an API Key in a profile you define.
+This API Key is only readable by the defined user, and is securely encrypted (Base64-encoded) using DPAPI and saved under %appdata%\ControlUp\.cuapi.
 Syntax example: Set-CUAPIToken -Token <XXX> [-Profile “default”]

-Your tokens are securely stored and associated with profile names in the .cuapi file, for example:
+Your API Keys are securely stored and associated with profile names in the .cuapi file, for example:

 {